 - 10.1 Reinforce architectural design of a building, and the surrounding context, through complementary exterior decorative light fixtures. - 10.2 Emphasize architectural features when illuminating building façades via concealed lighting.
-10.3 Design lighting systems to minimize glare, excessive brightness, and visual hot spots; and, incorporate transitional light levels between lower and higher illuminance. - 10.4 Encourage exterior and interior building lights that illuminate windows and doors and contribute to increasing the light levels in pedestrian areas.

-- 10.5 Provide pedestrian scale lighting to supplement street lighting and combine street and pedestrian lighting on one support pole. - 10.6 Provide evenly-distributed lighting beneath covered walkways.
+10.3 Design lighting systems to minimize glare, excessive brightness, and visual hot spots; and, incorporate transitional light levels between lower and higher illuminance. - 10.4 Encourage exterior and interior building lights that illuminate windows and doors and contribute to increasing the light levels in pedestrian areas. - 10.5 Provide pedestrian scale lighting to supplement street lighting and combine street and pedestrian lighting on one support pole. - 10.6 Provide evenly-distributed lighting beneath covered walkways.
 Fixtures that produce light at a warm color temperature are preferred (2700-3000 Kelvin). - 10.7 Emphasize artwork in the public realm through complementary exterior lighting.
 (Note: All artwork displayed in the public realm, whether luminal in nature or otherwise, is subject to review by the Scottsdale Public Art Advisory Board and/or the Development Review Board).

-Response: Lighting has been designed in a manner that is respectful of the surrounding Old Town context while maintaining safety for residents, guests, and patrons.
-Lighting designs are commensurate with the quality architectural style proposed for the residential health care facility, low-level with no glare or excessive intrusion for adjacent properties.
-Lighting is placed in a thoughtful way to provide safe pedestrian wayfinding at night and highlight paths leading along street frontages in keeping with the setting.
-If incorporated onsite, artwork will be tastefully lit to enhance the unique features.
+Response: Lighting has been designed in a manner that is respectful of the surrounding Old Town context while maintaining safety for residents.
+Lighting designs are commensurate with the quality architectural style proposed for the residential community, low-level with no glare or excessive intrusion for adjacent properties.
+Lighting is placed in a thoughtful way to provide safe pedestrian wayfinding at night and highlight pathways.